Wednesday, November 11, 2009

 The area of acceptable focus is thin and flat, and unfortunately most of the critters I photograph are curved.
 The "trick" is to look for a way to lay a thin flat surface over a curve so that as much of it is covered as possible.
 The fly in the photo I've included with this post has a head that's almost triangle shaped and it should be pretty obvious that you can't shoot it head on.
 Placing a flat surface against the point of a triangle won't cover much, so there are some angles that just won't work for a single frame no matter how much depth you can get.
 Even though there are a lot of curves there are still some relatively flat areas that will allow you to make the most of what little depth you have at high magnification.
 It takes a little experience, but eventually you'll learn to recognize a good angle from a bad one.

-The really cool aspect to magic angles is that I have yet to find one that does not work from a compositional standpoint.
+The really cool aspect to magic angles is that I have yet to find one that does not work from a composition standpoint.
 If I can find a magic angle I'll end up with a well composed photo that has a lot of apparent depth.
 Since I'm more concerned about composition than getting maximum detail I haven't gotten into focus stacking -just haven't needed to do it yet.

 Now for the technique part: For this shot I moved the lens in until the left front edge of the fly was in focus.
 Then, with the lower left hand corner of the frame locked in place, I moved the upper right corner in until the ridge between the fly's eye and "face" came into focus.
 I also turned that lower left corner on its axis, kind of spinning the frame so that the upper left corner went deeper into the scene.
-It's a very minor tilt / twist that makes a huge difference in the amount of the subject that I can cover with the area of acceptable focus.
+It's a very minor tilt / twist with my wrist that makes a huge difference in the amount of the subject that I can cover with the area of acceptable focus.

 The result is an image that has a lot of depth simply because I'm not wasting any of it...